Updated: May 17

-Everyone has "their" very own version of their personal Chris Owens' "her-story" Some are pretty colourful.
-Some claim she's a trans woman, while some that she is a former stripper/b-drinker and some that "she married her husband Sol who was older and that he took care of her."
-I think Sol Owens was the love of her life and together they blew the fuse off the lights when they entered a room together.
-The lady will go down in history as the performer with the longest running career on Bourbon Street and probably one of the longest/most successful business women or maybe even men on Bourbon Street.
+Everyone has "their" very own version of their personal Chris Owens' "her-story" Some are pretty colorful.
+Some claim she's a trans woman, some that she is a former stripper/b-drinker and some that "she married her husband Sol, who was older, and that he took care of her."
+I think Sol Owens was the love of her life, and together, they blew a fuse off the lights when they entered a room together.
+The lady will go down in history as the performer with the longest-running career on Bourbon Street and probably one of the longest/most successful businesswomen or even men on Bourbon Street.

 When I first moved to New Orleans and started doing drag, I wanted to learn how to do makeup.
-There was a class given on Oak Street at the Academy of Scientific Hair Design and Makeup given by skin carer legend Letti Lynn.
-Letti has a mesmerising personality and was an intriguing teacher who taught theatrical makeup as well as traditional makeup, and esthetics.
-She had a personalised autograph from Liza Minnelli that hung on the wall in her classroom from when she met her.
+A class was given on Oak Street at the Academy of Scientific Hair Design and Makeup, provided by skincare legend Letti Lynn.
+Letti has a mesmerizing personality and was an intriguing teacher who taught theatrical makeup, traditional makeup, and esthetics.
+She had a personalized autograph from Liza Minnelli that hung on the wall in her classroom from meeting her.
 Letti Lynn has the most flawless skin of any woman I've ever met.

-Chris' house has all the memorabilia of her as the entertainer with photographs of some of the people she has met along the way.
-There are photos of her and Elizabeth Taylor and other legends of the showbiz world-most have already gone but Chris, like Cher has out lived them all.
+Chris' house has all her memorabilia as the entertainer, with photographs of some people she has met.
+There are photos of her and Elizabeth Taylor and other legends of the showbiz world-most have already gone, but Chris, like Cher, has outlived them all.

-Her house is decorated in a mid-70's 80's chic.
-A vinyl upholstered bar with matching stools with a lighted up glass liquor shelf behind it is the first thing you walk up to from the photograph museum hallway, There are two large chaise lounge chairs that face a big flats screen tv and a white baby grand in the corner.
-In the adjacent formal dining room there is a lovely chandelier above the table with book shelves with more photos.
-The kitchen that is set off from the dining room is gorgeous with white cabinets and refrigerator that looks like its from the set of That 70's Show.
-It has a white bar with white barstools and a traditional wall paper muraltn off a classic Venetian scene.
-The private courtyard that setos off from the kitchen has a beautiful flower garden box with mood lighting.
+Her house is decorated in the mid-70s 80's chic.
+A vinyl upholstered bar with matching stools with a lighted-up glass liquor shelf behind it is the first thing you walk up to from the photograph museum hallway; two oversized chaise lounge chairs face a big flats screen tv and a white baby grand in the corner.
+The adjacent formal dining room has a lovely chandelier above the table with bookshelves with more photos.
+The kitchen set off from the dining room is gorgeous with white cabinets and a refrigerator that looks like it's from the set of That 70's Show.
+It has a white bar with white barstools and a traditional wallpaper mural of a classic Venetian scene.
+The private courtyard from the kitchen has a beautiful flower garden box with mood lighting.

-One of the most disappointing things in my photographic life will be that I haven't been given the chance to have a sit down interview or a private photo shoot with the legend Chris Owens.
-Chris's story should be told in her own words..
-Even though I have been turned down, I still have the dream of taking her portrait in front of the white baby grand piano..
-One thing is for certain some stories will be taken to her eternity because she knows where all the bodies are buried.
+One of the most disappointing things in my photographic life is that I haven't been given a chance to have a sit-down interview or a private photo shoot with the legend Chris Owens.
+Chris's story should be told in her own words.
+Even though I have been turned down, I still dream of taking her portrait before the white baby grand piano.
+One thing is for sure some stories will be taken to her eternity because she knows where all the bodies are buried.

 I will forever be grateful to Lesa and Patrick for making my dream come true.